How to Prepare for Pet Euthanasia at Home

 Find the Best Spot

 The first thing you need to prepare for in-home pet euthanasia is to choose a comfortable spot for the procedure.
-It should be somewhere that’s comfortable for your dog.
+It should be somewhere that’s comfortable for your dog or cat.

-It can be your dog’s favorite couch in the living room, a spot in the kitchen where your dog always lays, or maybe it’s on the porch, where your cat likes to play with the kids.
-No matter how small or big the area is, it’s essential that you create a comfortable and familiar environment for your pet.
+It can be your dog’s favorite couch in the living room, a spot in the kitchen where your dog always lays, or maybe on the porch where your cat likes to play with the kids.
+No matter how small or big the area is, you must create a comfortable and familiar environment for your pet.

 Create a Comfortable Euthanasia Set-Up